f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/f5xc-load-balancer/index.rst

 - Protect your site from application vulnerabilites using XC WAF
 - Increase collobartion between secops and application teams
 - Accelerate your site performance using CDN
+- Block non-compliant values in the XFF header

 .. toctree::